Caring for you...

 Adam has worked in many roles in the private sector as well as leading a National Not for Profit organisation.

-Adam now brings his extensive experience and qualifications to the role of Treasurer at Carer Support.
+Adam now brings his extensive experience and qualifications to the role of Treasurer at Carer and Community Support.

 Mark McShane has worked across the private and government sectors in numerous senior roles including over 20 years in local government most recently as Chief Executive Officer.
 His experience also includes recruitment and management consulting to these sectors while working overseas and in Australia.